CHAPTER 4. LEARNING HOW TO TEACH

 In the fall of 2022, Shirzad wrote to say he was so determined to study English literature in Canada or the United States that his father had agreed to sell his shop in order to fund his studies, Which alarmed me, to say the least.
 I had a better idea.

-With Biden in the White House and the U.S, re-open to Iranian students, I suggested that he consider applying to the Masters Program in Comparative Literature at Dartmouth, which takes only a few students each year but also supports them fully--in part with teaching jobs.
+With Biden in the White House and the U.S re-open to Iranian students, I suggested that he consider applying to the Masters Program in Comparative Literature at Dartmouth, which takes only a few students each year but also supports them fully--in part with teaching jobs.
 But as luck would have it, Cupid intervened.
 On the previous Bloomsday, no less (June 16, 2022), the 33-year-old Shirzad had married a lovely young woman named Deli, and since the Dartmouth program made no allowance for spouses, he dropped all thought of applying for either Dartmouth's MA or any other such program.
 Ironically enough, our correspondence had begun just as he was nursing a heart broken by his previous inamorata.
 Now he was the happy husband of a brand new wife and happy enough to stay in Iran and teach--though still inevitably pained by the constraints of its regime,

 Ah, the Iranian regime!
 If you suppose that Shirzad likes it anymore than you do, you would be dead wrong.
-He was just as dismayed as you or I would be by the following news--escept for the small flash of light at the end of it:
+He was just as dismayed as you or I would be by the following news--except for the small flash of light at the end of it:

 An Iranian taxi driver whose dance moves at a fish market went viral has become an unlikely anti-regime hero after authorities moved to clamp down on his videos.
 The 70-year-old, known as "Uncle Sadegh," sings and dances in the coastal city of Rasht, where crowds gather to watch his lively performance.
 One of Mr Sadegh's videos has taken Iranian social media by storm in recent weeks, but authorities in the Caspian Sea city deemed it a violation of Islamic norms.
 His Instagram account, which has over 675,000 followers, was temporarily closed down.
 The decision sparked a wave of public indignation and people across Iran began posting videos in displays of solidarity.
 Many saw the blocking of his account as the latest example of the Islamic republic's widespread intolerance.
 Under mounting pressure, authorities have since lifted the ban on Mr Sadegh's Instagram account and allowed his previous performances to be made public again.
 (The Independent, posted Dec 13, 2023)